 Unlike most dissertations, readers should not be expected to read white papers one way only.
 You must allow them to skim read certain sections and then pick up the more salient points.
 So break your paper up into sections and make good use of bullet points, sub-headings, diagrams and charts.

 Work on making the conclusion to the white paper particularly pithy and powerful.
 Although, as we’ve said, this is not going to be an overtly promotional piece, it is still a subtle sales piece, so the major major benefits should match the major problems.

 As you can imagine, white paper writing is highly demanding, in both effort and time, which is why so many companies outsource the work to a copywriter.
 If you go down this path, should you choose a generalist copywriter, or one with particular specialism in your industry?

 If you consider it more important to use a writer who can demonstrate broad, transferable skills rather than technical knowhow, it may make more sense to choose a generalist.
 Whichever path you take, it is vital that your writer is able to ‘get under the skin’ not just of the product or the service, but of your company too.
-Let me know if you think I can help.
+Call me, Doug Jenner, if you think I can help.